Conference Scavenger Hunt Ideas: 30+ Activities to Boost Engagement & Networking

 A: Yes!
 Trade show hunts work exceptionally well.
 Task attendees with visiting specific booths, collecting information, and networking with vendor reps.
 Trade show hunts increase booth traffic and create more meaningful vendor-attendee interactions.
 Your vendors will love the increased engagement.

-Q: Can we tie the hunt into company values or conference themes?
+Q: Can we tie the hunt into our company values or conference theme?

 A: Absolutely.
 Every task can reinforce your company values or event theme.
 Example theme: "Innovation Hunt"—tasks require finding innovations shown at booths or in presentations.
 Makes the hunt feel integrated and purposeful, not just random fun.